Pet Dental Care

 Your pet's world revolves around its mouth.

 We recommend yearly dental exams for most pets, and we have a state-of-the-art dental X-ray machine that helps us determine the best course of action for your pet's teeth.
 Our excellent dental cleaning tools and skilled professionals can help treat dental disease and prevent it from occurring in the first place.
 Clean teeth won't just benefit your pet.
-Abnormal breath, a very common sign of dental disease, isn't very pleasant for the owner either!
+Abnormal breath -- a very common sign of dental disease -- isn't very pleasant for the owner, either!

-This approach to care fails to address most painful but treatable pathologies present in your pet's mouth.
-Teeth with increased mobility have likely been diseased for years!
-It is much better to find and treat dental pathology before extraction is required.
+This approach to care fails to address most painful but treatable problems present in your pet's mouth.
+Loose teeth have likely been diseased for years!
+It is much better to find and treat dental problems before extraction is required.

 Prevention is the better medicine.
-When we proactively look for and treat dental pathologies, the pets feel better, act normal and relate better to their owner.
-The owner benefits from interacting with a pet that acts normal because they are not in pain, their breath is not so offensive and as a result, the human-animal bond stays strong.
+When we proactively look for and treat dental problems, the pets feel better, act normal, and relate better to their owner.
+The owner benefits from interacting with a pet that acts normal because they are not in pain, their breath is not so offensive, and as a result, the human-animal bond stays strong.

 The average dental cleaning in a dog or cat is like cleaning a person's teeth after they did not brush their teeth for a few years!
 Even if your pet is eating normally, that is not a good enough reason to delay getting their teeth cleaned.
 The truth is, they will eat despite having severe dental disease and in many circumstances, swallow their food instead of chewing it first.
 They have teeth for a reason!
 Ideally pets should get their teeth cleaned every year.